quantiota/Raspberry-Pi-AI-Agent-Host-Book/01-introduction/01-chapter1.md

 ## Getting Started

-To test the AI Agent Host, follow these steps:
+To install the AI Agent Host, follow these steps:

 1. Setup DietPi for the Raspberry Pi